English (Bachelor of Arts, B.A.)

 Career opportunities & prospects

-You can apply to HU for a master’s course such as English Literatures, American Studies, European Literatures or German as a Foreign Language, plus Linguistics and German Literature.
-Information on master’s courses can be found in the ‘Course catalogue’.
+You can apply to HU for a master’s programme such as English Literatures, American Studies, European Literatures or German as a Foreign Language, plus Linguistics and German Literature.